 9. Discuss the following with your counselor:

-a.
-How drug abuse awareness programs, such as "Drugs: A Deadly
+A. How drug abuse awareness programs, such as "Drugs: A Deadly Game," help preve

-b.
-Why alcohol, tobacco, and marijuana are sometimes called
+B. Why alcohol, tobacco, and marijuana are sometimes called "gateway drugs" and

-c.
-Three resources in your city where a person with a drug
+C. Three resources in your city where a person with a drug problem or drug-relat

 Terry Howerton Sakima Group, Inc. SCOUTER Magazine Kansas City